canjs/canjs/docs/can-guides/commitment/recipes/credit-card-advanced/credit-card-advanced.md

   > set of stream transformations than `Kefir.combine`.

 - On any stream, you can call `stream.toProperty()` to return a property that will retain its values.
-This can be useful if you want a stream's immediate value.
+This can be useful if you want a stream’s immediate value.

 ### The solution